 • The use of steroids will weaken the tendons in the body which will increase the risk of a rupture/failure.

 Physiotherapy Management Pectoralis Major Muscle Tears

 Aim: Decrease pain in the area, allow time for tissue to undergo healing process and decrease ongoing stress to the pec major muscles.

-RICE – Relative rest, Ice, Compression and Elevation (helps reduce the inflammation to the injured tissue allowing for a quicker recovery time).
+muscle tear – Relative rest, Ice, Compression and Elevation (helps reduce the inflammation to the injured tissue allowing for a quicker recovery time).